Felipe Nasr: 2018

 After a year without racing competitively, Nasr entered the Prototype category of the 2018 IMSA SportsCar Championship, partnering Eric Curran at Whelen Engineering Racing in a Cadillac DPi-V.R.
 The duo started well, finishing second at the 24 Hours of Daytona and taking third in the 12 Hours of Sebring, despite Nasr being involved in an on-track incident in both races respectively.
 During round five at Belle Isle, Nasr held off a fresh-tyred Ricky Taylor to claim his maiden IMSA win, thus putting himself and Curran to the top of the standings.
 Nasr and Curran remained consistent throughout the rest of the season, scoring two more podiums, and clinched both the North American Endurance Cup and overall titles at the final round in Road Atlanta.

 2019

 Nasr remained at the team for 2019, this time partnering compatriot Pipo Derani for the full season and being joined by Curran for the endurance events.
 He finished second after being overtaken by eventual winner Fernando Alonso at Daytona, before triumphing at Sebring.
-The next six races only saw one podium finish at Belle Isle, whilst the Acura Team Penske #6 gained the upper hand in the title battle.
-At the second-to-last race in Laguna Seca, the #6 won, leaving third-placed Nasr and Derani 12 points behind going into the season finale.
+The next six races only saw one podium finish at Belle Isle, whilst the Acura Team Penske No. 6 gained the upper hand in the title battle.
+At the second-to-last race in Laguna Seca, the No. 6 won, leaving third-placed Nasr and Derani twelve points behind going into the season finale.
 Victory at Petit Le Mans earned Nasr and Derani the Endurance Cup title, though they lost out on the overall crown by merely five points.